HYPNOSIS FAQ's EXPECTATIONS AND QUESTIONS

 Once a client has been lead into a hypnotic state the Hypnotist uses statements and positive suggestions that allow the subconscious mind to become stronger and more effective to deal with whatever challenges or behaviors the client is experiencing, wants to change, or eliminate.

 The majority of challenges can be resolved in anywhere between one and four sessions on average.
-Typically I do not go beyond three sessions.
 It does depend on how you respond and how challenging your situation is.
 Hypnosis is a rapid and brief therapeutic technique, and it recognizes that no one wants to invest hard earned money on a therapy any longer than needed.
 I always use techniques that I deem most appropriate and which enable you to achieve your desired results and move on as quickly as possible.
+Most people find other areas of their life they would like to work after they shift the initial pattern that was troubling them.

 I would have to say from experience, it depends.
 If the challenges are reasonable and closely related, then often we can address both issues in the same session, this saves both time and money.
 If, however, the issues are poles apart, then it can weaken the process and would be inadvisable, as the subconscious mind may get over-burdened, and then neither issue is addressed satisfactorily or resolved.